EISALab/SI_News_Classifier/README.md

 ### Install

 To begin using the classification algorithm, download and integrate the <b>SI_News_Classifier.m</b> function into your code.
-Be aware that if the provided archiving structure is changed further modifications could be required to the paths hard coded into the source code.
+Be aware that if the provided archiving structure is changed, further modifications could be required to the paths hard coded into the source code.

 ## Example of implementation